RosettaCommons/documentation/application_documentation/carbohydrates/WorkingWithGlycans.md

 ## Structure Output

-In order to write out structures correctly, currently one must pass an option, without which, structures will NOT be able to be read back into Rosetta.
-The flag will become default:
+In order to write out structures correctly pdb link records must be output.
+This option is now the default.

     -write_pdb_link_records

-Internally, each linear glycan branch is a different chain ID due to the way Rosetta understands polymer connectivity.
-Currently, by default, Rosetta will output separate chains for each linear glycan.
-This should change at some point in the not-to distant future.

 ## Full example
     score.default.macosclangrelease \\